earchibong/devops_projects/kubernetes.md

 `AWS CLI` is a unified tool to manage your AWS services

 - Configure AWS CLI to access all AWS services used:
-  - for this, create a user with programmatic access keys configured in AWS Identity and Access Management (IAM)
+  - for this, create a user with programmatic access keys configured in AWS Identity and Access Management (IAM)..(i'm using one i created for project 19)
   - Generate access keys and store them in a safe place.

 <br>